 - 3. Slide the chassis intrusion switch out of its slot on the chassis and carefully remove the switch and its attached cable from the chassis. - 4.
 Install the replacement chassis intrusion switch and cable. - 5.
-To reset the chassis intrusion detector, enter System Setup during the system's POST.
-In the Chassis Intrusion option, press the left- or right-arrow key to select Reset, and then choose Enabled, Enabled.
-Silent, or Disabled (see your User's Guide for instructions).
+To reset the chassis intrusion detector, enter System Setup and reset Chassis Intrusion to Enabled or Enabled-Silent (see your User's Guide for instructions).